attestate/crawler/docs/source/configuration.rst

 =============

-Compared to other tools that may help you replicate Ethereum state locally, Attestate's crawler comes with plenty of configuration options.
+Compared to other tools that may help you replicate Ethereum state locally, Attestate's Crawler comes with plenty of configuration options.
 This page's purpose is to serve as a reference for all configurable options.

 Overview